Connectivity structure and dynamics of nonlinear recurrent neural networks: Random-mode model

 For this reason, this paper specializes to a case where $P(\{\ell_{a}, r_{a}\}_{a=1}^M)$ factorizes across the mode index $a$:

 where $P(\ell_{a}, r_{a})$ must be specified.
-Moreover, until \secref{sec:LR_correlations}, we further specialize to the case where the left and right modes are fully independent: $P(\ell_{a}, r_{a}) = P(\ell_a) P(r_a)$, with each marginal factor $P(\ell_{a})$ or $P(r_{a})$ being a univariate Gaussian with mean zero and variance $1/N$ \footnote{The Gaussian assumption for individual components is not crucial---our results depend only on first and second moments for large $N$ due to the central limit theorem; higher-order cumulants (scaling appropriately with $1/N$) are subdominant in the path integral saddle-point approximation.}.
-In this case, all $2MN$ components specifying the mode vectors are i.i.d.\ with mean zero and variance $1/N$; we refer to this case as ``i.i.d.\ modes.''
-In \secref{sec:LR_correlations} we use a non-factorized form of $P(\ell_{a}, r_{a})$ to specify correlations between $\ell_a$ and $r_a$, introducing $M$ deterministic parameters (in addition to the $M$ component strengths) to specify the left--right correlation for each $a$.
+Moreover, until \secref{sec:LR_correlations}, we further specialize to the case where the left and right modes are fully independent: $P(\ell_{a}, r_{a}) = P(\ell_a) P(r_a)$, with each marginal factor $P(\ell_{a})$ or $P(r_{a})$ being a univariate Gaussian with mean zero and variance $1/N$ \footnote{The Gaussian assumption for individual components is not crucial---our results depend on only first and second moments for large $N$ due to the central limit theorem; higher-order cumulants (scaling appropriately with $1/N$) are subdominant in the path-integral saddle-point approximation.}.
+In this case, all $2MN$ components specifying the modes are i.i.d.\ with mean zero and variance $1/N$; we refer to this case as ``i.i.d.\ modes.''
+In \secref{sec:LR_correlations} we use a nonfactorized form of $P(\ell_{a}, r_{a})$ to specify correlations between $\ell_a$ and $r_a$, introducing $M$ deterministic parameters (in addition to the $M$ component strengths) to specify the left-right correlation for each $a$.